clockworkengineer/NewtonianCosmos/readme.md

     });

-The task name parameter is self explanatory along with the paths to the watch and destination folders (these will be created if they do not already exist).
+The task name parameter is self explanatory along with the to the watch  folder (this will be created if it does not already exist).
 The task spawns a child process outlined by the processDetails parameter which in the case is node running a JavaScript file called "FPE_copyFiles.js".
 Any parameters that do occur after the JavaScript file name are passed directly through to the spawned process where it is its responsibility to deal with.

 Note  the watch folder is tagged on the end of the arguments for the process to use in whatever way it needs.
-Also the tables that contain the task details in "FPE_main.js" contain an extra field (runTask) to determine whether the task is to be run ( value will be passed through to the class constructor but will be ignored internally).
+The tables that contain the task details in "FPE_main.js" contain an extra field (runTask) to determine whether the task is to be run ( value will be passed through to the class constructor but will be ignored internally).

 The task class has recently been made a child of the EventEmitter object so it inherits all its properties and functions.This is so all internal errors received can be sent via the 'error' event to be  picked up by a tasks external 'error'  event handler.